-As part of our guide to the best luxury hotel club and executive lounges in London I am writing a review of the newly renovated, (in late 2014), and extended executive lounge at the Grosvenor House, a JW Marriott hotel, on Park Lane, right in the centre of London.
+As part of our guide to the best hotel club and executive lounges in London, I am writing a review of the renovated, (in late 2014), and extended executive lounge at the Grosvenor House, a JW Marriott hotel, on Park Lane, right in the center of London.

-To your right sits a welcoming concierge beyond which, the lounge opens up to reveal some private meeting rooms to the left and 2 large communal lounges to the right, the latter of which backs onto the food and drinks offering.
-The natural creams and oatmeals make the lounge feel relaxing, plentiful sofa-style seats arranged in groups of 2 to 6 offer guests plenty of room to relax.
-There is also a shared dining table area for about 10 guests.
-Lighting is subtle but not dim.
+To your right sits a welcoming concierge, beyond which the lounge opens up to reveal some private meeting rooms to the left and two large communal lounges to the right, the latter of which backs onto the food and drinks offering.
+The natural creams and oatmeals make the lounge feel relaxing, and plentiful sofa-style seats arranged in groups of 2 to 6 offer guests plenty of room to relax.
+There is also a shared dining table area for about ten guests.
+The lighting is subtle but not dim.
 Mirrors, glasswork, and ornaments are strategically placed to accentuate the space and form wall coverings and divisions.
-A fireplace is lit throughout the day and the temperature is a comfortable 23’C. Although there are no windows in this lounge, the interior design is such that I didn’t really notice the lack of natural light.
-One unusual thing about the lounge is the slight rumble of tube trains passing below from time to time, serving to remind guests that they’re in the heart of London.
+A fireplace is lit throughout the day, and the temperature is a comfortable 23’C. Although there are no windows in this lounge, the interior design is such that I didn’t notice the lack of natural light.
+One unusual thing about the lounge is the slight rumble of tube trains passing below from time to time, reminding guests that they’re in the heart of London.

-The food offering in the executive lounge at the JW Marriott, London is generous.
+The food offering in the executive lounge at the JW Marriott, London, is generous.
 The morning spread includes scrambled eggs, boiled eggs, sausages, cereal, and hot porridge.
 The main island area showcases a large array of pastries, fruit and charcuterie, and cheeses.
-Also on offer are Actimel drinks and yogurts as well as juices and coffees.
-The breakfast is self-service but there is plenty of room and collecting the food is enjoyable.
+Also on offer are Actimel drinks, yogurts, juices, and coffees.
+The breakfast is self-service, but there is plenty of room and collecting the food is enjoyable.

-The lounges environment is enjoyable and never too busy, the staff friendly and helpful, it really is a pleasant place to work, hold a meeting or just relax.
-The food offering is impressive, tasty, and extensive enough to keep you full.
-If you do choose to eat out, the JW Steakhouse just up the corridor is well worth a visit, offering huge and tasty portions including very large steaks for around £20 GBP a main.
+The lounges environment is enjoyable and never too busy, the staff friendly and helpful, it is a pleasant place to work, hold a meeting or relax.
+The food is impressive, tasty, and extensive enough to keep you full.
+If you do choose to eat out, the JW Steakhouse just up the corridor is well worth a visit, offering huge and tasty portions, including very large steaks for around £20 GBP a main.

-An excellent executive lounge, in itself reason enough for me to add the JW Grosvenor House to my list of preferred London hotels.
+An excellent executive lounge is enough for me to add the JW Grosvenor House to my list of preferred London hotels.
 I will return.